SteveLauC/Notes/database/Database_System_Concepts/Ch24_Advanced_Indexing_Techniques.md

    1. Locate the bucket, call it `Bj`.
    2. If the bucket is not full, insert to it and return.
    3. If the bucket is full, do split.

+      > split is a recursive process, the split function will be called until
+      > `key` is inserted into the map.
+      >
+      > What a bad hash algorithm.

 4. Deletion